hashvibe007/gemma-3-270m-medical/README.md

-# Finetune MedGemma ECG
+# Finetune Gemma

 This repository contains code and instructions for finetuning the `gemma-3-270m` model on a medical ECG dataset.
-The finetuned model is available on [Hugging Face](https://huggingface.co/).
+The finetuned model is available on [Hugging Face](https://huggingface.co/hashvibe007/gemma-3-270m-medical-sft-lora).

 ## Features